 “…in English church history, a Nonconformist was a Protestant who did not “conform” to the governance and usages of the established Church of England.
 By law and social custom, Nonconformists were restricted from many spheres of public life—not least, from access to public office, civil service careers, or degrees at university—and were referred to as suffering from civil disabilities.“

 Persecution is bad, but it HAS helped forge great believers like the Pilgrims and like Isaac Watts.
 Despite these hardships, Watts blossomed as a brilliant writer of prose and music.
-He has been called the “father of hymnody”.
 He wrote over 700 hymns including the well-known “When I Survey the Wondrous Cross”, “O God, Our Help in Ages Past” and other hymns which are still sung to this day.

 Watts’s example as a Christian man and leader won him this high praise, in a eulogy written in an official publication of the Church of England:

 “Happy will be that reader whose mind is disposed, by his verses or his prose, to imitate him in all but his non-conformity, to copy his benevolence to men, and his reverence to God.”

 Here is a man who “did church” different from the official state church, but was so admired that someone — writing on behalf of that same official state church Watts objected to — encourages all to learn from his writings and to copy his generosity and love to people, and his respect for God.
 High praise indeed!

 he makes even his enemies to be at peace with him. ( Proverbs 16:7 )

 ♪♫ Our God, Our Help In Ages Past ♪♫